retrontology/retroboard/README.md

 # retroboard

+## THIS BRANCH IS NOT STABLE AT THE MOMENT

 ## Description
 Python recreation of EXP Soundboard.
 It uses pydub (with ffmpeg) to read the audio files, sounddevice (python PortAudio bindings) to play them, and pynput for the hotkeys.